MarshalPaterson/OTP-iOS/README.md

 # Swift Package Dependencies vs Pods
 Lottie has been imported as a Swift Package, there are no pods or other dependencies.

-# Test coverage
+# Tests
 The test can be run in Xcode, the structure follows the main app structure and is easily identifiable.
+UI Tests are disabled.

 # TravisCI integrated
 There is TravisCI builds thought it's not supporting Swift 5.0